wp-plugins/skype-online-status/readme.txt

 == Description ==

-The plugin Skype Online Status allows you to add one or multiple, highly customizable and accessible (!)
-Skype buttons to your blog.
+This WordPress plugin allows you to add one or multiple, highly customizable and accessible (!)
+Skype buttons to your site.
 You can pick any of the available Skype button themes that will show your online status and place them in your *pages and posts content* (with a neat little Skype quicktag button in the WYSIWYG editor), in your sidebar via *widgets* (unlimited number) or anywhere in your theme template files.

 The Skype Status admin page and Skype Widget options are adequately annotated but there is also a **Quick Guide** section with lots of information on all the possible ways to get you blog Skyped.
 If you still cannot get it working the way you want to, find a Skype link to the developer on the Notes & Live Support section.